Navid200/xDrip/docs/Ascending-volume-profile.md

 <br/>

-The following graph shows the ascending volume versus time.
+The following graph shows the ascending volume versus time for an alert that has triggered at time 0.

 ![](./Alerts/images/AscendingVolume.png)